 What is DUEXIS® (ibuprofen and famotidine)?

-H2-receptor antagonist.
-DUEXIS is used to relieve the signs and symptoms of rheumatoid arthritis and osteoarthritis and to decrease the risk
+- relieve the signs and symptoms of rheumatoid arthritis and osteoarthritis.

-of developing ulcers in the stomach and upper intestines (upper gastrointestinal ulcers) in people who are taking ibuprofen for rheumatoid arthritis and osteoarthritis.
+- decrease the risk of developing ulcers of the stomach and upper intestines (upper gastrointestinal ulcers) in people taking ibuprofen for rheumatoid arthritis and osteoarthritis.

 IMPORTANT SAFETY INFORMATION

 What is the most important information I should know about DUEXIS?

 - DUEXIS can cause an increased risk of a heart attack or stroke that can lead to death.
 This risk may occur early in treatment and may increase with longer use and with increasing doses of medicine containing NSAIDs.

 - DUEXIS can cause an increased risk of bleeding, ulcers, and tears (perforation) of the esophagus, stomach and intestines.
 These events can occur at any time during use, without warning symptoms and may cause death.
 Elderly patients and patients with a history of ulcer disease or stomach or intestine bleeding are at greater risk for getting an ulcer or bleeding.

 - You should take DUEXIS exactly as prescribed, at the lowest dose possible and for the shortest time needed.

 DUEXIS can cause serious side effects.
 Stop taking DUEXIS and call your doctor or go to your emergency department right away if you get: